byn3/holberton-system_engineering-devops/0x09-web_infrastructure_design/README.md

 At the end of this project you are expected to be able to explain to anyone, without the help of Google:
 ---

 Created and designed my own web infrastructure.
 Tons of notes below.
+New concepts.
+Never heard of these.
+I read everything.
+Took hours.
+Learned tons.

 ## Each scripts and their output?**